ddd-crew/bounded-context-canvas/README.md

 A [HTML version of the canvas](tools/html-version/instructions.md) you can edit in a browser and version in source control alongside your code.
 Contributed by [Nelson da Costa](https://github.com/baruica).

 ### Miro Version
-An [interactive Miro whiteboard](https://github.com/ddd-crew/virtual-modelling-templates#strategic-ddd-miro-template) containing the Bounded Context Canvas and other DDD tools for collaborative modelling.
+A free [MiroHQ](https://miro.com/miroverse/category/newly-added/the-bounded-context-canvas) template of the Bounded Context Canvas.

 ### draw.io Version
 A [draw.io template of the canvas](tools/drawio-svg-version/instructions.md) containing the Bounded Context Canvas as template.